vincentzhangz/learnit-api/README.md

 this api for learnit :)

 ## Installation
+Before jump into the installation, make sure you are already download xampp, and composer

 Make sure you have python3 & turn on your mysql from xampp or another app.

+run in command line:
+    composer install

+then run the script
 ```bash
 python run.py
 ```